uc-cdis/cloud-automation/gen3/README.md

 # if it has changed
 #

-$ gen3 workon cdis-test gen3test
+$ gen3 workon cdistest gen3test
 $ gen3 tfplan
 # Note: tfplan should propose no resource changes.
 #   Still run tfapply to sync up the state in S3.